Politics of Flanders: Provincial and local government

 Flanders is divided into 5 provinces, plus the local Flemish institutions in Brussels (the 'Vlaamse Gemeenschaps-Commissie' (VGC), and around 300 municipalities.
 Provincial and local government are an exclusive competency of the regions.
 The provincial governments are primarily administrative units, and are politically weak.
 A governor is appointed by Flemish government, and approved by the Flemish parliament.
 One governor presides over each province.
-The governor is supported by an elected Provincial Council of 47 to 84 members.
+The governor is supported by an elected Provincial Council.

 Municipal governments, on the other hand, are important political entities with significant powers, and a history of independence dating from medieval times.
 Many national politicians have a political base in a municipality, often doubling as mayor or alderman in their own hometowns.

 Electoral system

 Several months before an election, each party forms a list of candidates for each district.
 Parties are allowed to place as many candidates on their "ticket" as there are seats available.
 The formation of the list is an internal process that varies with each party.
 The place on the list influences the election of a candidate, but its influence has diminished since the last electoral reform.
 Individual votes will get priority.

 Political campaigns are relatively short, and there are restrictions on the use of billboards.
 For all of their activities, campaigns included, political parties have to rely on government subsidies and dues paid by their members.
 An 'electoral expenditure' law restricts expenditure of political parties during an electoral campaign.
 Because of the huge public bureaucracy, the high politicisation of nominations, and the widely accepted practice that political nominees spend many man-hours paid for by all tax-payers for partisan electioneering, this arrangement favours the ruling political parties.
 Since no single party holds an absolute majority, the strongest party or party family will usually create a coalition with other parties to form the government.

-Voting is compulsory; more than 90% of the population participates.
 Elections for the Flemish Parliament are normally held every five years.
 The elections coincide with those for the European Parliament.
+Voting is compulsory for the Flemish and European elections.
 Elections for municipal and provincial councils are held every six years.
-The next federal election will be held in 2024, the next community and regional elections are expected in 2024 as well and the next municipal and provincial elections in 2024.
+Voting is not compulsory for these local elections.